Graduateshotline

 Best Nursing Schools in New York

-Below are the top 10 universities with best nursing schools in New York:
+Below are the top 10 universities with the best nursing schools in New York:

 Columbia University

 Columbia University is one of the most prestigious universities in the nation and around the globe and is the top university in NY.
-It has more than 15 schools and a number of research centers and libraries.
+It has more than 15 schools and several research centers and libraries.
 Getting into Columbia School of Nursing is no easy feat.
-The admission is highly competitive.
-Around 90% of the students who get in nursing courses at Columbia University are provided scholarships, fellowships, and financial assistance.
+Admission is highly competitive.
+Around 90% of the students who get into nursing courses at Columbia University are provided scholarships, fellowships, and financial assistance.
 The nursing school provides a range of MS and Doctorate programs for students with/without a nursing background.
 Currently, the Columbia School of Nursing does not provide part-time programs.
+The DNP specialties available at the university are the Adult-Gerontology Acute Care Nurse Practitioner Program, Family Nurse Practitioner Program, Midwifery Program, Pediatric Primary Care Nurse Practitioner, and Psychiatric Mental Health Nurse Practitioner.
+Their most popular DNP program is the 36-month-long Nurse Anesthesia program.

 ProgramPrerequisitesCreditsTuition

-PhD - 3 to 4 yearsBSN/Master's degree57$22,000 / semester; though funding is provided for U.S. citizens and permanent residents
+PhD - 3 to 4 yearsBSN/Master's degree57$49,000 though funding is provided for U.S. citizens and permanent residents

 New York University

 New York University is one of the nation's best-ranked nursing schools.
-The school's Rory Meyers College of Nursing boasts of a number of nursing programs from graduate to postgraduate.
+The school's Rory Meyers College of Nursing boasts of several nursing programs, from graduate to postgraduate.
 Along with the regular BSN and MSN programs, they have a DNP program along with various advanced certificate programs for aspiring students, who want to specialize in a particular field.

 ProgramPrerequisitesCreditsTuition